ybillchen/prj_plotter/README.md

 ## Install

-We have tested `prj_plotter` on `python >= 3.8`.
-However, lower versions may also work.
+We have tested `prj_plotter` on macOS with `python >= 3.8`.
+However, other platforms and lower versions may also work.
 The prerequisites of this package are
 ```
 numpy
 matplotlib